In the past years, several key measures were born from the State and National conferences to include:

 Free first year life insurance policies for new enlistees

 Educational assistance for Servicemembers

 Child custody protection for Servicemembers

 Prior to the 2015 legislative session, the NGAMS hired a legislative director, Allen McDaniel, the newly appointed NGAMS Executive Director, so that we may better keep you abreast of the legislation the NGAMS and the legislative committee is fighting for on your behalf.
-Listed below are our successes beginning with that session.
+Listed below are our successes.

 Through the efforts of the Legislative Committee, the members of the NGAMS, the Director of Legislative Affairs and Economic Development for the Adjutant General and our leadership in the Mississippi Legislature we had our most successful legislative session to date.
 The following proposals have passed and been signed into law.
 We thank all those involved for their tireless efforts and their concerns for the well-being of our men and women in uniform and are happy to report the following successes.